 Plan – One of the most expensive ways to food shop is with no plan or list.
 Always write a meal plan of your healthy meals for the week and make a shopping list from that.
 Make sure that you only buy what you know you will use so that you have no waste.
 If you do have unused food, such as bread, freeze it.

 Choose wisely – Choose to cook with pulses such as lentils and beans as they are some of the cheapest foods but are also low in calories and high in fibre and vitamins.
 You should also choose to replace some of your meat and fish with hearty vegetables such as sweet potatoes or butternut squash – still filling and delicious but much cheaper!

 Use your freezer – Cooking in batches helps to keep costs down.
 If you’re following a recipe, double the quantities and freeze half to eat later.
-After a while you will have a stock of healthy ready meals in your freezer for days when you don’t have time to cook.
-It it also a good idea to buy frozen fruit and vegetables as they are often cheaper, last for a long time and have the same nutritional content.
+After a while, you will have a stock of healthy ready meals in your freezer for days when you don’t have time to cook.
+It is also a good idea to buy frozen fruit and vegetables as they are often cheaper, last for a long time, and have the same nutritional content.